alphagov/plek/README.md

 Plek.find('frontend')
 ```

-returns `https://frontend.production.alphagov.co.uk`.
+returns `http://frontend.dev.gov.uk` on a development machine and `https://frontend.production.alphagov.co.uk` on a production machine.
 This means we can use this in our code and let our environment configuration figure out the correct hosts for us at runtime.

 Hacking Plek URLs
 -----------------